 The benefits of secure file uploads

 Thankfully, there are several ways to drastically reduce the chances of a successful cyberattack or data breach.
 Secure file upload solutions, such as cloud managed file transfer (MFT), help you protect you and your users’ data.
-There are plenty of benefits that come with using secure file upload solutions:
+There are plenty of benefits that come with using secure file upload solutions that help your team upload files securely:

 - Data security: Protect your data from theft, unauthorized access, and corruption.